2026 HEALTH & Safety Plan

 The Prime Sports Institute leads the Chuckanut 50k Medical planning and coordination for people associated with the event.
 AND as a runner going into the mountains it is paramount that you prepare in training and maintain awareness on race day for your health and safety.
 In addition to your personal needs, pay attention to local weather and be prepared for sudden changes in conditions.

 On course: Kindly alert runners from behind when you would like to pass and allow them time and space to move safely aside.
 Follow the instructions of the aid station volunteers for flow through aid station.
-Volunteers will handle water pitchers and food tongs, runners will open and hold their own bottles, and will request and receive food from volunteers.

-Prime Sports Institute medical will provide the following:
+Prime Sports Institute medical will provide the following: MINOR INJURIES - Sprains, strains, lacerations, blisters and dehydration.

-MODERATE INJURIES - Non-displaced fractures, knee injuries, dislocation, head injuries
+MODERATE INJURIES - Non-displaced fractures, knee injuries, dislocation, head injuries.

 SEVERE LIFE THREATENING INJURIES - EMS will be activated and our medical staff will stabilize the following until EMS arrives.
 Compound fractures, internal trauma, unconsciousness.
 AED available at finish line.